Updated Review: Match.com: Beige Toyota of the Online Dating World

+2. Difficult and maddening subscription cancellation policies.
 MANY members complain about difficulty cancelling a subscription.
-It's important to know that once you commit to an installment membership, as seen in our pic above, you are obligated to complete the number of payments prior to cancelling.
-To make matters worse, memberships are auto-renewed, unless you contact Match, giving them a "reasonable amount of time to process the action", which is a non-discoverable period, even after substantial searching.
+It's important to know that once you commit to a trial membership or installment membership, as seen in our pic above, you are obligated to complete the number of payments prior to cancelling.
+To make matters worse, memberships are auto-renewed, unless you contact Match, giving them a "reasonable amount of time to process the action", which is a non-disclosed period, even after substantial searching.
+Grr!

-Match offers a widely advertised free "Basic Membership", which sounds good, but during this time, a user can create their profile, search/view profiles, and send Winks, but cannot actually contact paid or trial members to initiate contact.
-The only exception is when a paid member initiates email communication, free members may reply.
+3. Free Basic Memberships--Suck!
+Match offers a widely advertised free "Basic Membership", which sounds good, (who doesn't like free?) but during this time a user can ONLY create their profile, search/view profiles, and send Winks (the bane of our existence) but cannot actually contact members to initiate contact.
+The only exception is when a paid member (not another free trial member) initiates email communication, free members may reply.

 Should You Join Match?